EGGS

 EATING EGG YOLKS

 Do not just eat egg whites.
 The fat in the egg is of excellent quality, and needed by most people.
-On a development program, weight loss is easy, so avoiding egg yolks to reduce calories is silly and harmful.
+On the development program, weight loss is easy, so avoiding egg yolks to reduce calories is silly and harmful.
 Cholesterol also decreases naturally on a development program, so there is no need to avoid egg yolks to reduce cholesterol.

 HOW MANY?